PFAS and drinking water

 Australian Drinking Water Guidelines review

-The Australian Drinking Water Guidelines (2011) are created by the National Health and Medical Research Council (NHMRC) and Natural Resource Management Ministerial Council (NRMMC).
+The Australian Drinking Water Guidelines (2011) are created by the NHMRC and Natural Resource Management Ministerial Council (NRMMC).
 They provide water regulators and suppliers like SA Water comprehensive advice on monitoring and managing drinking water quality, based on the most up-to-date scientific knowledge.

-The NHMRC are currently reviewing health-based guideline values for PFAS within the guidelines.
+The NHMRC recently reviewed health-based guideline values for PFAS within the guidelines, releasing the revised values in June 2025.

 More information